Nicco Montaño: Background

 Montaño began training in boxing at an early age.
-She eventually took up Brazilian jiu-jitsu before becoming an MMA fighter in 2013.
+She took up Brazilian jiu-jitsu before becoming an MMA fighter in 2013.

 Mixed martial arts career

 After an amateur career that saw her produce a record of 5–0, Montaño made her professional mixed martial arts debut in November 2015.
 Competing primarily for King of the Cage, where she won the KOTC Women's Flyweight Championship, Montaño compiled a record of 3–2 before joining the cast of The Ultimate Fighter 26 in mid 2017.

 The Ultimate Fighter

 In August 2017, it was announced that Montaño was one of the fighters selected to be on The Ultimate Fighter: A New World Champion.

 In her first fight on the show, Montaño faced UFC veteran Lauren Murphy.
 She won the fight via unanimous decision after two rounds.

 In the quarterfinals, Montaño faced off against Montana Stewart.
 She won the fight via unanimous decision after two rounds.

 In the semifinals, Montaño faced former Invicta FC Flyweight Champion Barb Honchak.
 She won the fight via unanimous decision after three rounds.